-Qatar Airways CEO says no plans to cancel Airbus A350 order
+CORRECTED-Qatar Airways CEO says Airbus A350 delivery delays down to Airbus

+(Corrects headline and lead to reflect quote, removes reference to not scrapping orders)

-DUBLIN, July 6 Qatar Airways will not cancel its remaining Airbus A350 order over delays with the delivery of the long-haul jets, its chief executive said on Thursday.
+DUBLIN, July 6 (Reuters) - Qatar Airways said any delays with the delivery of the Airbus A350 long-haul jets are down to Airbus, its chief executive said on Thursday.

 "We are asking Airbus to deliver it faster," CEO Akbar al-Baker said at a Dublin news conference.
 "The delay is from Airbus."